-- 2 The most likely baseline scenario is determined by drivers that affect emissions and carbon stocks.
-This - 3 step requires identifying parameters for these drivers and making reasonable assumptions about their - 4 most likely values in the absence of the policy. - 5 When determining the baseline scenario, consider how the sector would have developed without the - 6 policy.
+The most likely baseline scenario is determined by drivers that affect emissions and carbon stocks.
+This step requires identifying parameters for these drivers and making reasonable assumptions about their most likely values in the absence of the policy.

+When determining the baseline scenario, consider how the sector would have developed without the policy.
 For example:

 - What mitigation practices or technologies would be implemented in the absence of the policy? - Are there existing or planned policies, other than the policy being assessed that would likely have an impact on GHG emissions for the agriculture sector? - Are there non-policy drivers (e.g., market trends or non-anthropogenic processes) or other sectoral trends that should be reflected in the baseline scenario?
-For example: - o Trends in the increase or decrease of livestock populations - Improvements in livestock management - Exploitation of organic soils - o Tillage practices - To the extent possible, identify a single baseline scenario that is considered to be the most likely.
-In - 17 certain cases, multiple baseline options may seem equally plausible.
-Users can develop multiple - 18 baselines, each based on different sets of assumptions, rather than just one set.
-This approach produces - 19 a range of possible emission reductions scenarios.
-Users can then conduct a sensitivity analysis to see - 20 how the results vary depending on the selection of baseline scenario.
-More guidance about conducting a - 21 sensitivity analysis is provided in Chapter 12 of the Policy and Action Standard. - 22 Users that are assessing the sustainable development, transformational or other GHG impacts of the - 23 policy should use the same underlying assumptions about macroeconomic conditions, demographics and - 24 other non-policy drivers.
-For example, if GDP is a macro-economic condition needed for assessing both - 25 the job impacts and economic development impacts of an agriculture policy, users should use the same - 26 assumed value for GDP over time for both assessments. - 27 7.1.1 Approaches to determining the baseline scenario - 28 This section describes the various approaches to determining the most likely baseline scenario.
-There are - 29 multiple ways to project the baseline scenario, ranging from simple to complex.
-Depending on the - 30 availability and quality of historical and forecasting data, any of the following of approaches can be used - 31 for determining the baseline scenario.
+For example: - o Trends in the increase or decrease of livestock populations - o Improvements in livestock management - Exploitation of organic soils - o Tillage practices

+To the extent possible, identify a single baseline scenario that is considered to be the most likely.
+In certain cases, multiple baseline options may seem equally plausible.
+Users can develop multiple baselines, each based on different sets of assumptions, rather than just one set.
+This approach produces a range of possible emission reductions scenarios.
+Users can then conduct a sensitivity analysis to see how the results vary depending on the selection of baseline scenario.
+More guidance about conducting a sensitivity analysis is provided in Chapter 12 of the Policy and Action Standard.

+Users that are assessing the sustainable development, transformational or other GHG impacts of the policy should use the same underlying assumptions about macroeconomic conditions, demographics and other non-policy drivers.
+For example, if GDP is a macro-economic condition needed for assessing both the job impacts and economic development impacts of an agriculture policy, users should use the same assumed value for GDP over time for both assessments.

+7.1.1 Approaches to determining the baseline scenario

+This section describes the various approaches to determining the most likely baseline scenario.
+There are multiple ways to project the baseline scenario, ranging from simple to complex.
+Depending on the availability and quality of historical and forecasting data, any of the following of approaches can be used for determining the baseline scenario.
 Figure 7.2 illustrates the different baseline approaches.
+More detailed step-wise guidance for determining the baseline scenario and estimating emissions for enteric fermentation and soil carbon sequestration are provided in the Sections 7.2 and 7.3, respectively.

+Constant baseline

-More - 32 detailed step-wise guidance for determining the baseline scenario and estimating emissions for enteric - fermentation and soil carbon sequestration are provided in the Sections 7.2 and 7.3, respectively. - 34 Constant baseline - 35 This approach assumes there will be no change in agricultural practices, the use of technology, or land - 36 use with respect to the situation prior to policy implementation.
-It represents the simplest approach as - 37 only historical data is required.
-Either the most recent available data, or an average of the data from three - 38 years prior to the start of the policy implementation, can be used to quantify the baseline parameters.
-This
+This approach assumes there will be no change in agricultural practices, the use of technology, or land use during the baseline period with respect to the situation prior to policy implementation.
+It represents the simplest approach as only historical data is required.
+Either the most recent available data, or an average of the data from at least three years prior to the start of the policy implementation, can be used to quantify the baseline parameters.
+This approach then assumes the parameters are held constant for the assessment period and the baseline is the continuation of the current or historical situation.
+For example, land will remain degraded under the baseline scenario.
+This baseline approach is the easiest to estimate, however assessments based on a constant baseline may be less accurate.